BenFuchs/DND_app/Readme.md

 - [ ] QoL change: Set DM's into a seperate modal, show them seperatly from the major group chat
 - [ ] QoL change: in connected users, the logged user should not see his own name/ be able to send things to himself
 - [ ] if a room name has a SPACE in it, it will fuck with the url

+5/12/24:
+- [X] name shown in chat room should be of the character not the parent user